dnaeon/go-vcr/README.md

 ## Server Side

 VCR testing can also be used for creating server-side tests.
-Use the `recorder.Middleware` with an HTTP handler in order to create fixtures from incoming requests and the handler's responses.
+Use the `recorder.HTTPMiddleware` with an HTTP handler in order to create fixtures from incoming requests and the handler's responses.
 Then, these requests can be replayed and compared against the recorded responses to create a regression test.